Reviews You Can Rely On

 Credit: Ian McEleney

 The burner and pot interlock on integrated canister stoves, so they are stable in that regard, but as they're often taller and slimmer by nature, they can also be knocked over.
-All of the manufacturers try to address this problem by including canister stands, but we rarely bring these on trips because they're one more thing to keep track of and don't change the fundamental center-of-gravity issue.
+All manufacturers try to address this problem by including canister stands, but we rarely bring these on trips because they're one more thing to keep track of and don't change the fundamental center-of-gravity issue.
 Small canister stoves are also tall once screwed onto a canister and have smallish pot supports.
-One standout here is the WindMaster; its 4Flex pot supports are long and noticeably more stable than most of its competition.
+One standout is the WindMaster; its 4Flex pot supports are long and noticeably more stable than most of its competition.

 backpacking stove - the short and squat shape of the minimo pot makes eating right out...